Cruciferous Vegetables and Cancer Prevention

 - They inhibit tumor blood vessel formation (angiogenesis) and tumor cell migration (needed for metastasis).

-Studies in humans, however, have shown mixed results, as described in Question 3.
+Studies in humans, however, have shown mixed results.

 Is there evidence that cruciferous vegetables can help reduce cancer risk in people?